modal-labs/quillman/README.md

 This repo is meant to serve as a starting point for your own language model-based apps, as well as a playground for experimentation.
 Contributions are welcome and encouraged!

-OpenAI [Whisper V3](https://huggingface.co/openai/whisper-large-v3) is used to produce a transcript, which is then passed into the [Zepyhr](https://arxiv.org/abs/2310.16944) language model to generate a response, which is then synthesized by Coqui's [XTTS](https://github.com/coqui-ai/TTS) text-to-speech model.
+OpenAI [Whisper V3](https://huggingface.co/openai/whisper-large-v3) is used to produce a transcript, which is then passed into the [Llama 3.1 8B Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) language model to generate a response, which is then synthesized by Coqui's [XTTS](https://github.com/coqui-ai/TTS) text-to-speech model.
 All together, this produces a voice-to-voice chat experience.

 You can find the demo live [here](https://modal-labs--quillman-web.modal.run/).